luciamartos/darknet_work/README.md

 		bus<br />
 6. Edit the yolo.c file: change the paths of the trainning images and back up director.
 7. Put training data in the path specified, requires image.jpg and image.txt with the annotations in the format <object-class> <x> <y> <width> <height>, where everything is in ratios
-8. Download some pre trained weights to use - this can be a randomised file of the correct size.
+8. Download http://pjreddie.com/media/files/darknet19_448.conv.23 (pre trained weights, note this can be a randomised file of the correct size)
 9. Re-make darknet again (run “make” on terminal)
 10. RUN: ./darknet detector train cfg/voc.data cfg/yolo-voc.cfg darknet19_448.conv.23  (clearly use the correct names for the files which you created!)<br />
 ./darknet detector train data/obj.data cfg/yolo-voc.cfg darknet19_448.conv.23  (clearly use the correct names for the files which you created!)<br />